NicolasDenier/digital_traces_analysis/README.md

 ![visor](images/visor.png)

 ## Cookies
 The last link redirects to a Google OAuth page.
 Once logged in, it shows a cookie from google and the number of visitor of the website in the last 30 days.
-This data is obtained from the google analytics API.
+This data is obtained from the Google Analytics API.

 ![oauth](images/oauth.png)